 Why Are Airlines Cancelling Flights – Top 10 Reasons

-Enhanced security screenings are a major cause of flight disruptions.
-For example, if a passenger's bag triggers an alarm during the security screening process, the bag may need to be searched manually.
+Enhanced security screenings are a major cause of flight disruptions, so if a passenger's bag triggers an alarm during the security screening process, the bag may need to be searched manually which means the flight can’t depart until this has been completed.

 If your flight was delayed, canceled or overbooked within the last 3 years, you could be eligible for up to €600 ($650) in compensation.Check Your Flight

-Aircraft undergo regular maintenance and safety checks to ensure that they are safe to operate, but unforeseen mechanical issues can still occur.
-If an aircraft is grounded due to maintenance issues, it can lead to a shortage of available aircraft and cause flight cancellations.
+Aircraft undergo regular maintenance and safety checks to ensure that they are safe to operate, but unforeseen mechanical issues can still occur - and, let’s face it, as inconvenient as a cancellation might be, no one wants to risk flying on a plane that could be unsafe.
+So, if an aircraft is grounded due to maintenance issues, the airline will need to call for another aircraft which might be the one intended for a later flight.

 Moreover, a high demand for air travel during peak travel periods can also lead to airlines cancelling flights.
-They typically have a set number of aircraft in their fleet, and during peak travel periods, such as holidays or summer vacation, the demand for air travel can exceed the number of available aircraft.
-And when this situation occurs, it can lead to flight cancellations.
+Most airlines keep a set number of aircraft in their fleet, and during peak travel periods, such as holidays or summer vacation, the demand for air travel can exceed the number of available aircraft.
+When this situation occurs, it can lead to flight cancellations.

 So, operating a flight with too few passengers can lead to a financial loss for the airline, as the cost of operating the flight, such as fuel, crew salaries, and airport fees, may exceed the revenue generated by the passengers.

 When they impose this restriction, airlines must adjust their flight schedules to comply with them.
-This adjustment typically involves rerouting flights, changing departure times, or canceling flights altogether.
+This adjustment typically involves rerouting flights, changing departure times, or cancelling flights altogether.

 Airlines rely on a large number of personnel to operate their flights, including pilots, flight attendants, ground crew, and maintenance staff.
 If there are not enough personnel available, it can lead to airlines cancelling flights.